A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Model Set-up and the Proposed Estimation Procedure

 We refer to Kelker $(1970)$ \cite{kelker} and Chmielewski $(1981)$ \cite{elliptical} for further details about spherical and elliptical distributions.
-The multivariate normal distribution is an example of elliptically symmetric distributions with $k=(2\pi)^{-\frac{p}{2}}$ and $\psi(x)=exp(-\frac{x^2}{2})$.
-Other notable examples include multivariate Cauchy and multivariate $t$-distributions.
+The multivariate normal distribution is an example of elliptically symmetric distributions with $k=(2\pi)^{-\frac{p}{2}}$ and $\psi(x)=\text{exp}(-\frac{x^2}{2})$.
+Other notable examples include the multivariate $t$-distribution.